 How do I set up an appointment at the SMU-Oakland counseling center?

 If you are able to be seen at the SMU-Oakland counseling center, setting up your first appointment is easy and students can usually be seen within the same week.
-The SMU counseling center is located on the Oakland campus and is open Monday – Friday between 9:00 – 5:00pm.
+The SMU counseling center is located on the Oakland campus and is open Monday – Friday between 8:30 – 5:00pm.
 To set up an initial appointment please call 510-869-6629.
-Initial paperwork is required and takes approximately 15 minutes to complete.
+Initial paperwork is required and takes approximately 20-30 minutes to complete in our office.
 In the first appointment you can share about your concerns and the counselor can assess your current situation and help decide on a plan with you.
-If off campus resources are recommend, your counselor can help you access those.
+If off campus resources are recommended, your counselor can help you access those.

 **If you are on the San Mateo or Sacramento campuses and are not able to come to the Oakland campus, you can obtain 10 free counseling sessions through the Sutter Employee Assistance Program (EAP).
 They can be reached at (800) 477-2258 or online at: http://sutterhealth.org/eap/

 Will my health insurance cover counseling?

 To be seen at the SMU counseling center, insurance is not required and all sessions are free.
 If you wish to use services off campus many insurance and coverage plans cover mental health services by a licensed professional counselor.
 Call your insurance company and ask about your mental health coverage options.
 They can inform you of your benefits (e.g. how many sessions per year are covered, what your co-pay may be, etc) and will provide you with a list of local providers who accept your insurance.
 See this Finding An Off Campus Provider handout for more information and helfup tips.
 If you do not have health insurance, or if your coverage does not include mental health care or the services of a professional counselor, many professional counselors will work with clients on a sliding-fee scale or will offer a payment plan.
 Talk to your counselor about your options or see this Local Low Fee Counseling Centers list as a place to start.

 How much does counseling cost?